-- d) one non-Managerial Member of Staff and one or two volunteers from IHO Member States who do not have a candidate. - 9 In the following cases votes shall become null and void: - a) If a brown envelope contains a number of small white envelopes exceeding the number of votes to which the Member State concerned is entitled, all the voting papers therein shall be null and void; or - b) If a small envelope contains two or more voting papers, all these shall be null and void; or - c) If one voting paper bears the names of two or more candidates or an ambiguous indication, this paper shall be null and void. - 10 Conversely, the following irregularities shall not entail the cancellation of votes: - a) If a brown envelope contains a number of small envelopes inferior to the number of votes to which the Member State concerned is entitled, the voting papers received shall be considered valid; - b) If a brown envelope contains one or more unsealed white envelopes the voting papers therein shall be considered valid, except in the cases set out in article 7 above; - c) If the brown envelope or the white envelopes have been replaced by other envelopes, the voting papers shall still be considered valid, except in the cases set out in article 7 above; - d) If a voting paper contains erasures or corrections or misspellings it shall be considered valid so long as the author's intentions are clear and unambiguous. - The candidate receiving the largest number of votes shall be elected.
-In the event that two or more candidates tie with the largest number of votes, the counting will be declared inconclusive and a new ballot restricted to those candidates shall be held by correspondence with the voting papers being sent out not later than day X+155 and the counting of the votes taking place on day X+195. - The results of the conclusive counting shall be communicated to all Member States at the earliest possible notice by registered circular letter, sent express (by airmail, if necessary) and copied by e-mail.
-An e-mail with acknowledgment of receipt shall be dispatched to the successful candidate as soon as the results are known. - 13 The candidate elected shall take up their appointment at the earliest opportunity and in any case not later than day P+35 where the letter P designates the date of the announcement of the successful candidate.
+- b) at least one standing Director, - c) two Managerial Members of the Secretariat Staff, and - d) one non-Managerial Member of Staff and one or two volunteers from IHO Member States who do not have a candidate. - In the following cases votes shall become null and void: - a) If a brown envelope contains a number of small white envelopes exceeding the number of votes to which the Member State concerned is entitled, all the voting papers therein shall be null and void; or - b) If a small envelope contains two or more voting papers, all these shall be null and void; or - c) If one voting paper bears the names of two or more candidates or an ambiguous indication, this paper shall be null and void. - 10 Conversely, the following irregularities shall not entail the cancellation of votes: - a) If a brown envelope contains a number of small envelopes inferior to the number of votes to which the Member State concerned is entitled, the voting papers received shall be considered valid; - b) If a brown envelope contains one or more unsealed white envelopes the voting papers therein shall be considered valid, except in the cases set out in article 7 above; - If the brown envelope or the white envelopes have been replaced by other envelopes, the voting papers shall still be considered valid, except in the cases set out in article 7 above; - d) If a voting paper contains erasures or corrections or misspellings it shall be considered valid so long as the author's intentions are clear and unambiguous.

+11 The candidate receiving the largest number of votes shall be elected.
+In the event that two or more candidates tie with the largest number of votes, the counting will be declared inconclusive and a new ballot restricted to those candidates shall be held by correspondence with the voting papers being sent out not later than day X+155 and the counting of the votes taking place on day X+195.

+12 The results of the conclusive counting shall be communicated to all Member States at the earliest possible notice by registered circular letter, sent express (by airmail, if necessary) and copied by e-mail.
+An e-mail with acknowledgment of receipt shall be dispatched to the successful candidate as soon as the results are known.

+13 The candidate elected shall take up their appointment at the earliest opportunity and in any case not later than day P+35 where the letter P designates the date of the announcement of the successful candidate.
 If this condition is not met, the post will be declared vacant and a new election will be conducted by correspondence.

-SECONDMENT OF PERSONNEL FROM MEMBER 3/1987 as amended IHO A-1 T4 2 STATES TO THE IHO SECRETARIAT 3/1907 as amended IHO A-1 14.2
+SECONDMENT OF PERSONNEL FROM 2/1097 as amondod τ4 ο MEMBER STATES TO THE IHO SECRETARIAT 3/1907 as amenueu 14.2